jeon11/academic-kickstart/content/project/sap/index.md

 ___

 ## <h style="font-family:georgia"> Overview </h>
-SAP provides various products and software for enterprise resource planning. <mark>**In order to deliver consistent and coherent user experience across SAP products, this project is an initiative to integrate user research into the design process so that design decisions are informed and inspired by user data**</mark>.
-As a starting point, the research focuses on comparison patterns in sourcing product domain.
+SAP provides various products and software for enterprise resource planning. <mark>**In order to deliver consistent and coherent user experience across SAP products, this project was an initiative to integrate user research into the design process so that design decisions were informed and inspired by user data**</mark>.
+As a starting point, the research focused on comparison patterns in sourcing product domain.

 **<em>Disclaimer:** Due to NDA, the page primarily highlights the research process, decision making, reasoning and generalized outcomes.</em>